vuxuanhungg/osxlatitude-e5570/README.md

 ## How to install

+- Create the installer USB:
+  - If you want to make an online installer, follow [the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html).
+  - If you prefer to have an offline installer instead, use [`corpnewt`'s `UnPlugged` script](https://github.com/corpnewt/UnPlugged).
 - Download the `EFI` folder
 - [Generate your own SMBIOS](https://github.com/corpnewt/GenSMBIOS)
 - Depends on whether you want to modify hidden settings in your BIOS, follow the corresponding guide: